 The kidneys also help the liver detoxify environmental chemicals, drugs, and alcohol.
 They detoxify waste hormones that are not fully metabolized by the liver, such as estrogen.
 They also detoxify and eliminate excess sodium and potassium when the body’s detoxification mechanisms are overburdened.

-Contrary to popular belief of most medical circles, the kidneys do not actually directly filter the blood – that is the liver and spleen’s job!
+Contrary to popular belief in most medical circles, the kidneys do not directly filter the blood – that is the liver and spleen’s job!
 Instead, kidneys work to filter waste products from the blood that have been purged into the body’s largest interstitial fluid system – the lymphatic system.

 The liver works in similar ways with the blood by filtering water-insoluble toxins from it, but unlike the kidneys, it is not an elimination organ.

 It is a laboratory that converts toxins into material that the kidneys and the colon then purge out of the body through urine and feces.